djeada/Algorithms-And-Data-Structures/README.md

 No additional libraries or modules are needed.

 <h1>How to run examples?</h1>
-Each algorithm implementation has its own subdirectory with source code, unit tests and build files.
-They are all independent of each other and should be built independently.
+Each algorithm implementation is contained in its own subdirectory, which contains the source code, unit tests, and build configuration files.
+Each subdirectory is a distinct project that should be built independently.

 <h3>C++</h3>